ianforme/cs5346/source/index.rst

 COVID-19 Open-Data
 ^^^^^^^^^^^^^^^^^^

 This repository attempts to assemble the largest Covid-19 epidemiological database in addition to a powerful set of expansive covariates.
-It includes open, publicly sourced, licensed data relating to **demographics, economy, epidemiology, geography, health, hospitalizations, mobility, government response, weather, and more.** Moreover, the data merges **daily time-series**, +20,000 global sources, at a fine **spatial resolution**, using a consistent set of region keys.
-These data come from credible sources including but not limited to Oxford University, Imperial College of London, FinMango and Google.
-As per this project, selected tables are used for visualisations.
+It includes open, publicly sourced, licensed data relating to **demographics, economy, epidemiology, geography, health, hospitalizations, mobility, government response, weather, and more.** Moreover, the data merge **daily time-series**, +20,000 global sources, at a fine **spatial resolution**, using a consistent set of region keys.
+These data come from credible sources including but not limited to Oxford University, Imperial College of London, FinMango, and Google.
+As per this project, selected tables are used for visualizations.

 .. content-tabs::

     .. tab-container:: tab1
         :title: Index

-        Index table includes non-temporal data related to countries and regions.
-It is used in many visualisations to find country specific informations.
+        The index table includes non-temporal data related to countries and regions.
+It is used in many visualizations to find country-specific pieces of information.

         +-------------------+---------------+------------------------------------------------------------------------------------------------------------------+-----------------------------+
         |        Name       |      Type     |                                                    Description                                                   |           Example           |